Best Webflow Templates for Real Estate in 2026

 How do I update property listings without a developer?

 Both Terris and Dwellis use Webflow's CMS for property listings.
-Adding a new property, updating pricing or availability, and uploading new photography all happen through Webflow's Editor - a simple, non-technical interface that requires no code.
-Your listing content is yours to manage and update without ongoing developer involvement.
+Adding a new property, updating pricing or availability, and uploading photography all happen through Webflow's Editor — a simple, non-technical interface that requires no code.

-How much does a real estate website cost?
+How much does a real estate website cost in 2026?

 For property managers, developers, and real estate agencies, the most important template decision is not which design looks best — it is whether the template is built for your type of real estate operation.
 The wrong template wastes weeks of setup time.
 The right one gets you live in days.